 Something that's near incomprehensible due to complexity; unintelligible.

-The phrase goes back to at least the early 17th century, as it's used by two different playwrights from this time period; their names being Thomas Dekkar and William Shakespeare.
-In Dekkar's play Patient Grissel, for example, from 1603, it reads:
+Anyways, this saying goes back to at least the early 17th century, as it's used by two different playwrights from this time period; their names being Thomas Dekkar and William Shakespeare.
+In Dekkar's play Patient Grissel from 1603, it reads:

 "FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one